AI & Technology

 Best Offline Dictation Software for Windows in 2026

-Offline dictation Windows options have historically been more limited than Mac.
+Offline dictation Windows options used to lag pretty far behind Mac.
 That's changed.
-Whisper-based apps now run well on Windows, especially with an NVIDIA GPU handling the inference.
+Whisper-based apps now run well on Windows, especially if you've got an NVIDIA GPU handling the inference load.

 1. Dragon Professional v16

-The downsides are real though.
-It costs around $700, requires several voice training sessions before it's really usable, and hasn't received major updates since Nuance was acquired by Microsoft in 2022.
-The Mac version was killed off entirely.
+That said, the downsides are real.
+It costs around $700, requires several voice training sessions before it's actually usable, and hasn't had a meaningful update since Nuance was acquired by Microsoft in 2022.
+Hence, They also killed the Mac version entirely.
+Additionally, Not ideal.

 Best for: Legal, medical, or enterprise users who need maximum accuracy and deep system integration